Q: What are your VCE results like?

-The College values clearly highlight RESPECT and HEALTHY ENVIRONMENT.
+The College values clearly highlight RESPECT.
 The College Code of Conduct is explicit about the unacceptable nature of violence and any type of illegal drug use.
 There are clear consequences related to the level of violence or drug abuse that include an educative element as well as punishment.
 The Personal Learning Program in years 7 to 10 also focus on the College values and acceptable behaviour.

 Q: What extra curricula activities are available?

 Instrumental music, singing – individual and choir, Debating & Public Speaking, Student Leadership roles, drama, coaching and sport.

 Q: What about girls?

 There are more boys at the school than girls.
 This is due to the close vicinity of Pascoe Vale Girls College.
 Girls are not disadvantaged; in fact they represent our best students.
 In junior classes we ensure that there is an even number of boys and girls in all classes.
 This means that in junior classes we do have some boys’ only classes to ensure girls are not out numbered.
 By the time students get into the senior years girls represent half the student population.
 Our leadership development program comprises more than 50% girls as well.
 We cater for all students in a co-educational environment that recognises that girls and boys need to be able to work together.
 The school has a safe and secure learning environment where students from a range of backgrounds excel in their learning.